Marvin-Deng/StudyBuddy/README.md

 ## Features

+### Profile of students and tutors
+- Students and tutors have a profile page displaying their name, school, subjects their interested in, and methods of contact.

-### [Summary of students]
+### Summary of students
-- Displays all students who need help for a subject
+- Displays all students who need help with a subject

 [gif goes here]

-### [Summary of tutors]
+### Summary of tutors
-- Displays all tutors willing to help for a subject
+- Displays all tutors willing to help with a subject

 [gif goes here]

-### [Tutors can create tutor groups]
+### Tutors can create tutor groups
 - Tutors will create groups with limited slots.
-Students can join these groups.
+Students can view and join any open groups.

 [gif goes here]